e4drcf/ewizardjs-docs/docs/documentation/structure.md

 ### Disabled slides and chapters.

 Slides and chapters can be skipped during viewing a presentation.
-To mark the slide or chapter as disabled, inside the chapters' <code>content</code> (to disable the slide) or `storyboard` (to disable the chapter) add the `!` symbol in front of desirable item.
+To mark the slide or chapter as disabled, inside the chapters' <code>content</code> (to disable the slide) or `storyboard` (to disable the chapter) add the `!` symbol in front of the desirable item.

 *Example*